Nevada Modified Business Tax: Everything You Need to Know

-All forms and tax payments are due by the end of the month following the end of the four month period.
+All forms and tax payments are due by the end of the month following the end of the four-month period.
 The due dates are April 30, July 31, October 31, and January 31.
-Forms and payments have to be mailed to Nevada Department of Taxation in San Francisco, California.
+Forms and payments have to be mailed or hand delivered to one of the four district offices of the Nevada Department of Taxation.

 Taxes on Cigarettes

-Taxes on cigarettes are currently eighty cents per pack.
-However, under Nevada’s new tax package, the tax will increase to nearly two dollars.
-This makes Nevada the top 3rd of states for cigarette taxes.
-It also puts Nevada in the top two for taxes in the region.
+Taxes on cigarettes are currently 80 cents per pack.
+However, under Nevada’s new tax package, the tax will increase to nearly $2.
+This will put Nevada in the top third of states for cigarette taxes.
+It will also put Nevada in the top two for taxes in the region.

 Commerce Tax Imposed on Business Gross Receipts

 Nevada’s new tax on commerce is a revised version of Gov. Sandoval’s Business License Fee.
-The new tax categories the state’s economy into twenty-six sectors, with at least one industry classification pursuant to the North American Industry Classification System (NAICS).
+The new tax categorizes the state’s economy into 26 sectors, with at least one industry classification pursuant to the North American Industry Classification System (NAICS).
 Each sector is given its own gross receipt tax that would range from .05 percent to .33 percent.
-An industry that doesn’t fit into any sector (i.e. a business that can’t be classified) will be taxed at .13 percent
+An industry that doesn’t fit into any sector (i.e. a business that can’t be classified) will be taxed at .13 percent.